sivikt/protozoo/README.md

 protozoo
 ========

-A bundle of popular protocols written in different languages for the purpose of learning.
+A bundle of popular protocols (FTP, TELNET) written in different languages for the purpose of learning.
+And other client-server apps.